AFNY home page

 Why "streamline" LIRR East Side access?

 Cost-effectiveness is important.
 Even in prosperous times, it makes good sense to spend public funds wisely.
-Now, with the recent slowdown in the economy, and with so many projects competing for limited transport funds, it is even more important for the MTA to seriously consider a less costly option.
-In December 2002, the MTA re-estimated the cost of the LIRR project, adding another $914 million.
+And with so many projects competing for limited transport funds, it is essential that the MTA seriously consider a less costly option.
+Back in December 2002, the MTA came up with a re-estimate of the cost of the LIRR project, adding another $914 million.
 The pricetag is now a whopping $5.265 billion!
 Of this cost, $4.384 billion is needed for construction, engineering and management.

 A streamlined alternative -- the Apple Corridor plan -- is feasible!